Why Online Projects Fail — And How to Fix It With a System

 No connection.

-every piece starts from zero.
+Which means every piece starts from zero.

-That’s why growth feels slow.
+That is why growth feels slow.

 4. Nothing Is Linked Together

-Content exists — but it’s isolated.
+Content exists, but it is isolated.

-No guided flow.
+No flow.

 No system.